errorception/redis-lock/README.md

 Implements a locking primitive using redis in node.js.

-Fully non-blocking and asynchronous, and uses the robust algorithm described in the [redis docs](http://redis.io/commands/setnx).
+Fully non-blocking and asynchronous, and uses the algorithm described in the [redis docs](http://redis.io/commands/set).
+That page describes some improvements which could be made for robustness, but this library does not implement them (yet).

 Useful for concurrency control.
 For example, when updating a database record you might want to ensure that no other part of your code is updating the same record at that time.